Purpose of Non-Punitive Reporting Policies in Aviation SMS Programs

 Non-Punitive Reporting Policies Are VERY Important

-In short, without an effective non-punitive reporting policy, your airline or airport's reporting culture will not exist!
+In short, without an effective non-punitive reporting policy, your hazard reporting culture will not exist!

 Whenever there is some degree of protection, employees are more inclined to participate in SMS programs and take ownership of the processes.